 Now, before you crank that humidifier you just installed, keep in mind the recommended levels.
 Calgary homes should have humidity levels of between 35% and 45%.
 Any less than that and you have dry air.
 Any more than that and you’ll have the problems we mentioned earlier, including mold growth, food rotting faster, and bacteria growth.
 These things will damage your home and your health just as surely as the dry air did and, in the case of toxic mold, the damage could be much worse.

 The right moisture level in your home is essential for the sake of your health and comfort.
 A whole-house humidifier can definitely help to make your home more comfortable to live in.
 They are fairly easy to buy and install nowadays, though if you’re looking for a different approach you could consider replacing your furnace for a boiler.
 Because it’s a water-based heating system, it doesn’t pull moisture from the air and keeps a moderate level of humidity in your indoor air, which can provide health benefits.
 It’s also a radiant heating system, so unlike forced air, boiler heat naturally distributes to all areas of a room, including the floors and surfaces, providing maximum comfort.

-If you need help figuring out what size humidifier is best for our house – call ClearView Plumbing and Heating and we’ll come to help you!
+If you need help figuring out what size humidifier is best for our house – call ClearView Services and we’ll come to help you!

 Clearview Plumbing and Heating is Calgary’s plumber of choice since 1996.
 From boiler systems to whole-home humidifier systems, ClearView can handle any installation, maintenance or repair need you might have.

 You can reach us at any time by calling (403) 216-8439!